-When analyzing the enhanced and more detailed Tier 2 data collected in 2020, it was evident that most motor vehicle-related contacts were made with Whites.
-This was followed by Hispanics and Blacks.
-Of those that came in contact with the police, most tickets or citations were issued to Whites; this was followed by Hispanics.
+When analyzing the enhanced and more detailed Tier 2 data collected in 2021, it was evident that most motor vehicle-related contacts were made with Whites.
+This was followed by Hispanics.
+Of those that came in contact with the police, most tickets or citations were issued to Whites and Hispanics; this was followed by Blacks.
 However, in terms of written warnings, most of these were issued to Whites; followed by Hispanics.

-Regarding searches and arrests, the data showed that most searches took place among Hispanics.
-When considering all searches, most were consented by Whites while most custody arrests were of Hispanics.
-Overall, most searches resulted in contraband; of these, most searches producing contraband took place among Hispanics; this was followed by Blacks.
+Regarding searches and arrests, the data showed that most searches took place among Whites.
+When considering all searches, most were consented by Whites and Hispanics, while most custody arrests were also of Whites.
+Overall, most searches resulted in contraband; of those that produced contraband, most were of Whites; this was followed by Blacks.
 Of the searches that did not produce contraband, most were of Whites.
-Most arrests were made on Hispanics.
-Most of the arrests that originated from a violation of the penal code involved Whites.
-This same was evident among those arrested as a result of a violation of a traffic law or those arrested due to an outstanding warrant.
-Overall, the police department does not report any instances where force was used that resulted in bodily injury.
+Most arrests were made on Whites.
+Most of the arrests that originated from a violation of the penal code involved Whites.Overall, the police department does not report any instances where force was used that resulted in bodily injury.